Gonkalbell/pandoc_resume/markdown/resume.md

 ## Experience

----

 ### Magic Leap

 January 2017 - Present

-- Lumin Runtime Sdk:
+#### Lumin Runtime Sdk

 A developer kit consisting of APIs and tools for creating applications for Magic Leap's proprietary Lumin Runtime.

 - Technology used: C++11, OpenGL, CMake
 - My Role: Porting freatures from Lumin Runtime to Windows and Mac so that they could be used in other developer tools; Adding parts of Lumin runtime to the SDK

-- Zero Iteration:
+#### Zero Iteration

 A tool that allows developers to rapidly iterate on projects for Magic Leap by simulating Magic Leap's C APIs on the developer's desktop.

 - Technology Used: C11 / C++11, python, protobuf, and zmq
 - My Role: implementing APIs such as audio and dense mesh reconstruction

-- Lumin SDK C API:
+#### Lumin SDK C API

 The set of interfaces that all game engines and frameworks on Magic Leap One use to communicate with the devices hardware and services.

 - Technology Used: C11 / C++11, python
 - My Role: Creating examples demonstrating API features, and setting up a common framework and build system for these examples to share

 ### Immersed Games Internship: Tyto Online